tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:IssuePolicy](https://rs.tdwg.org/bdqffdq/terms/IssuePolicy)
 - Preferred Label: Issue Policy
-- Definition: A need concept that relates a UseCase to a set of supporting Issues.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Issues.
 - SubClass Of: IssueConcept; Policy
-- Comments: The IssuePolicy in bdqffdq is a data quality Needs level concept that describes how some Issue relates to a UseCase.
+- Comments: The IssuePolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Issue relates to a UseCase.
 This relationship defines which Issues are supported by a given UseCase.
 - View in: [term-list](../list/bdqffdq/index.md#IssuePolicy)

 ********************